mom-ocean/MOM6/config_src/external/database_comms/README.md

   control structure that are imported elsewhere within the primary MOM6 code.
 This includes: `dbcomms_CS_type`, `dbclient_type`, and `database_comms_init`

-- `smartredis_client.F90` is a skeleton of the actual SmartRedis library used to ensure that the interfaces to the library are maintained without requiring MOM6 users to compile in the the full library
+- `database_client_interface.F90` contains the methods for a communication client to transfer data and/or commands between MOM6 and a remote database.
+This is roughly based on the SmartRedis library, though only the methods that are most likely to be used with MOM6 are retained.
+This is to ensure that the API can be tested without requiring MOM6 users to compile in the the full library.